petry078/spellblog/docs/posts/javascript-references.md

 ```
 ### switch...case

 Just another structure to make conditionals.
-Usable when you need to return a different case for every value possible of a variable.
+Usable when you have a lot of options based on values of a variable, or when you need to return a different case for every value possible of a variable.

 Basic example: